 State programs provide the “extra stack” that makes the math work:

 • California: The SGIP offers substantial battery rebates.
-Since NEM 3.0 reduced export credits by roughly 75%, pairing solar with a battery is now the gold standard for hitting that 8-year payback window.
+Since NEM 3.0 reduced export credits by roughly 75%, pairing solar with battery storage is now one of the most effective ways to improve long-term ROI.

 • New York: Homeowners can currently grab a 25% state tax credit (capped at $5,000).
 Keep an eye on Assembly Bill A1373—there is a major 2026 push to double that cap to $10,000 and make the credit refundable for low-to-moderate-income households.